amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

 summarises the search speed achieved in nodes per second, or *NPS*.
 This value shows how many positions the engine was able to consider per second.

-NPS values aren't necessarily comparable across different engines or engine versions, but running the benchmark using the same engine version with different configurations is a good way to find how to get the best performance for that engine.
+NPS values aren't necessarily comparable across different engines, or even different versions of the same engine, but running the benchmark using the same engine version with different configurations is a good way to find how to get the best performance for that engine.
 See [this Chessify blog post](https://chessify.me/blog/nps-what-are-the-nodes-per-second-in-chess-engine-analysis) for more information about the NPS metric.